uc-cdis/gen3.org/content/_index.md

     target: _self
 g3Feature:
   f1:
-    title: Host, Manage, and Share your Data.
+    title: Host, Manage, and Share your Data
     detail: You create and collect lots of data that is valuable to researchers, developers and health organizations.
-With GCP, you can better monetize the access and usage of your genomics data by hosting it in a storage bucket where operations, network and 20prextrieval costs are easily billed to your clients.
+With Gen3, you can receive data, generate globally unique IDs, share datasets with authorized individuals or any authenticated individual, and computer over data.
   f2:
-    title: Optimize Remote Cooperaton with tech.
+    title: Customize Your Gen3 Experience
-    detail: Share your tools and data with your group, collaborators, or the broader community on clouds
+    detail: Multiple Gen3 data commons can create an interoperable ecosystem.
+Plus, the power of APIs over a “thin middle” of framework services allows you and your community to develop and share your tools and data with your group, collaborators, or the broader Gen3 community.
   f3:
-    title: Get Results Sooner.
+    title: Facilitate Translational Data Science
-    detail: You create and collect lots of data that is valuable to researchers, developers and health organizations.
-With GCP, you can better monetize the access and usage of your genomics data by hosting it in a storage bucket where operations, network and 20prextrieval costs are easily billed to your clients.
+    detail: Use Gen3’s data explorer to find your synthetic cohort and visualize your data in notebooks within a cloud environment to hasten your hypotheses and discoveries.
   f4:
-    title: Scale your large dataset with any File Types
+    title: Scale Your Large Dataset with Any File Types
-    detail: Share your tools and data with your group, collaborators, or the broader community on clouds
+    detail: Gen3 can work from Redcap to Immport platforms and from clinical to genomic data.
+Since Gen3 is a growing community, you could repurpose another person’s tools with your data, data commons, or data ecosystem.
 g3Roles:
   title: Gen3 helps you as...
   r1:
     name: Bioinformaticians
     fig: /figs/roles/icon-bio.svg
-    detail: Hormanized data allowes you to focus on create unique piplines for your projects.
+    detail: Organized data allows you to focus on creating unique piplines for your projects.
     button:
       caption: Pipeline Library
       target: _blank